-Intangible asset and intellectual property strategy, out-sourced intellectual property management, intangible asset monetization, technology commercialization, intellectual property licensing.
+Intangible asset and intellectual property strategy, intangible asset valuation, intangible asset finance, out-sourced intellectual property management, intangible asset monetization, technology commercialization, intellectual property licensing, governance, high growth strategy.

-Since embarking upon his technology commercialisation career in the late 1990s, Paul has worked with some of the world’s leading technology companies.
-He is renowned for his extensive understanding of intellectual property strategy as well as being a keen advocate for the concept that intangible assets are fundamental to a corporate performance.
+Since embarking upon his technology commercialization career in the late 1990s, Paul has worked with some of the world’s leading companies.
+He is renowned for his world leading expertise on intangible assets.
+He is a keen advocate for the concept that intangible assets and associated risks are fundamental to a corporate performance.

-Paul’s career began the law before moving to Silicon Valley, where he co-founded a start-up and raised venture and development capital for New Zealand and United States ventures.
-Upon his return to New Zealand Paul was invited to develop and manage The Icehouse Incubator, the University of Auckland’s technology incubator.
-The Icehouse incubator has been named by Forbes Magazine as one of the top 10 technology incubators in the world and was the only incubator selected outside the United States.
+Paul began his career in the law before moving to Silicon Valley, where he co-founded a start-up and raised venture capital for New Zealand and United States ventures.
+Upon his return to New Zealand Paul was asked to develop The Icehouse Incubator, the University of Auckland’s technology incubator.
+The Icehouse incubator has been named by Forbes Magazine as one of the top 10 technology incubators in the world and was the only incubator selected from outside the United States.

-From here Paul went on to serve as Intellectual Property Manager for Brunswick New Technologies Inc. As one of the world’s leading manufacturers of GPS technology and consumer electronics devices, Brunswick New Technologies’ revenues exceeded US$500 million.
-During this time Paul was responsible for a multi–million dollar intellectual property portfolio and budget and he managed the intellectual property outputs of more than 500 engineers and scientists.
+After the Icehouse Paul went on to serve as Intellectual Property Manager for Brunswick New Technologies Inc. As one of the world’s leading manufacturers of GPS technology and consumer electronics devices, Brunswick New Technologies’ revenues exceeded US$500 million.
+During this time Paul was responsible for a multi–million dollar intellectual property portfolio and budget and managed the intellectual property outputs of more than 500 engineers and scientists.

 Paul was appointed by the New Zealand Cabinet to the Advisory Board of Callaghan Innovation.
 Callaghan Innovation is the New Zealand government’s vehicle to support the commercialization of research and development.
 Callaghan employs a mix of over 300 scientists, engineers, business leaders and advisors to provide a single front door to New Zealand innovation system.
 It provides a combination of grant funding, business advice and technical skills and expertise to companies from start-ups to the most experienced R&D performers.
 It has exposure to a large portion of all deal flow originating from New Zealand.